emartynov/NYTimesBrowser/README.md

 * Latest AGP 3.6.0-rc01

 # Known issues
-* Domain modules have copy constructor that allows private data change
 * No tests for interceptor (too much mocking for the late night)
 * No test for retrofit setup (I probably can but should it be unit test)